AbeHandler/teaching_portfolio/README.md

 - I see teaching materials as works in progress.
 I am always improving and updating them.
 If you spot a bug, find something confusing or have an idea for an improvement, please send me an email!

 The repo is organized into folders:
-- `quantitative_reasoning` includes materials from a lower-division undergraduate quantitative reasoning class
+- `quantitative_reasoning` includes materials from a lower-division undergraduate quantitative reasoning class (INFO 2301)
 - `data_science` includes materials from upper-division undergraduate data science classes (INFO 3401 and 3402)
+- `machine_learning` includes mateirals from an upper-division undergraduate/graduate machine learning class (INFO 4602/5602)